torusresearch/CustomAuth/README.md

 1. Install the package
    `npm i @toruslabs/torus-direct-web-sdk`

-2. If you're using `redirectToOpener`, modify the origin of postMessage from `"http://localhost:3000"` to your hosted domain in redirect.html and sw.js

-3. Serve [service worker](serviceworker/sw.js) from `baseUrl` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login (example http://localhost:3000/serviceworker/).
+2. Serve [service worker](serviceworker/sw.js) from `baseUrl` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login (example http://localhost:3000/serviceworker/).
 If you're already using a sw, pls ensure to port over the fetch override from [our service worker](serviceworker/sw.js)

-4. For browsers where service workers are not supported or if you wish to not use service workers, create and serve [redirect page](serviceworker/redirect.html) from `baseUrl/redirect` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login ( example http://localhost:3000/serviceworker/)
+3. For browsers where service workers are not supported or if you wish to not use service workers, create and serve [redirect page](serviceworker/redirect.html) from `baseUrl/redirect` where baseUrl is the one passed while instantiating `DirectWebSdk` for specific login ( example http://localhost:3000/serviceworker/)

-5. At verifier's interface (where you obtain client id), please use `baseUrl/redirect` (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating `DirectWebSdk`
+4. At verifier's interface (where you obtain client id), please use `baseUrl/redirect` (eg: http://localhost:3000/serviceworker/redirect) as the redirect_uri where baseUrl is the one passed while instantiating `DirectWebSdk`

-6. Instantiate the package with your own specific client-id
+5. Instantiate the package with your own specific client-id

 ```js
 const torus = new DirectWebSdk({